Pretius/pretius-interactive-grid-sort/readme.md

    - **Use custom drag & drop handler**: if you want to use custom drag & drop handler (icon in a column)
    - **Custom handler class**: class of the custom drag & drop handler (icon class used for the drag and drop handler)
    - **Placeholder class**: class of the placeholder (will be used as a placeholder for the dragged row)
+ 6. The plugin is ready to use.
+You can now sort your rows by drag & drop.
+If you want to use custom handler or buttons for sorting, please follow the additional steps below.
+ 7. Additional steps
- 6. To enable sorting only by your handler, it is necessary to use the handler class in one of your columns.
+ 7.1.
+To enable sorting only by your handler, it is necessary to use the handler class in one of your columns.
 You can use the following code to create column:
    - **Create new column**: Create new column (right click on your region columns and Create column).
 Set type to HTML Expression, use the following code:
    ```html
    <i class="fa fa-arrows-v sort-control" style="font-size: 12px;"></i>
    ```

- 7. To enable sorting by buttons, you have to create a column with buttons and use the on click function to call the plugin action.
+ 7.2.
+To enable sorting by buttons, you have to create a column with buttons and use the on click function to call the plugin action.
 You can use the following code to create column with buttons:
    - **Create new column**: Create new column.
 Set type to HTML Expression, use the following code:
    ```html
     <div class="div-sort-buttons sort-control">